yog3shmandg3/yog3shmandg3.github.io/_posts/2018-03-31-hello-world.md

   </a>
 </div>

-> Caption of second picture
+> Caption of second picture (*it looks bad, don't use quote style for captions.
+Modify code to write captions in italic, centered and smaller size, so that it looks better*)

 End of the post.